 Particulate matter

 It may be expected that housing systems with litter (solid manure) produce greater dust emissions than livestock housing without litter (slurry), because bedding material such as straw consists of loose material, which is easily made airborne by disturbance (Hinz et al., 2000).
 Takai et al. (1998) found greater inhalable dust concentrations in English dairy cow housing with litter than in German dairy cubicle houses with slurry-based systems.
 The calculated emission rates for PM differed, too.
+This is due to greater availability of loose, friable material that can be resuspended by animal and human activity (Winkel at al., 2016).
 However, PM emissions have also been found to be 50 % less in a deep-litter system because the dust is incorporated into the bed and held there by the moisture.
-Animal activity does not cause as much suspension of material if the litter is moist (CIGR Working Group, 1995).
+Animal activity does not cause as much suspension of material if the litter is moist (CIGR Working Group, 1995; Winkel et al., 2016; Cambra-López et al., 2010).

 Emissions of PM occur from both housed and free-range livestock.
 However, the lack of available emissions measurements for free-range livestock means that the development of EFs has focused on housed livestock.
+Emissions from grazing and free-range livestock are therefore characterised by substantially greater uncertainty (Winkel et al., 2016; Viegas et al., 2017).

-Winkel et al. (2015) demonstrated that PM concentrations within a building housing pigs were considerably greater during daytime and particular periods of animal activity.
+Various sources have demonstrated that PM concentrations within a building housing pigs were considerably greater during daytime and particular periods of animal activity (Winkel et al., 2015; Costa et al., 2019).
 It is therefore important to ensure that any emission measurements are taken over a long enough period to ensure that they are suitably representative before being scaled up to determine an annual emissions estimate.

+Recent European reviews highlight the influence of ventilation type, airflow pattern, and air exchange rate on both the suspension and removal of particulate matter from livestock buildings (Winkel et al., 2016).
+These factors contribute significantly to the observed variability in PM emissions between housing systems and production types across Europe.

 A1.2.2 Reported emissions